EU General Data Protection Regulation

 At NC Insurance, we want to make sure our clients are fully aware of the new regulation and what impact it will have on their business.
-We have therefore created a full fact sheet about the EU General Data Protection Regulation and this can be downloaded by clicking the link below:

 If in any doubt about these changes or for help with your commercial insurance, risk management or health & safety in your business, contact ThirdSectorProtect on 0800 046 1446.